 Stage 1-B from Cape Town to Cairo: From Cape Town to Livingstone

-The first part of our journey that will take us from Cape Town to Cairo will touch 3 beautiful states, starting from Cape Town we will go up the coast to Namibia which we will explore from south to north and finally Zambia and the Victoria Falls.
+The first part of our journey that will take us from Cape Town to Cairo will touch 3 beautiful states, traveling from Cape Town we will go up the coast to Namibia which we will explore from south to north and finally Zambia, Livingstone and the Victoria Falls.

 In South Africa we will start from the Cape Peninsula and the beautiful Cape Town and going up the west coast we will visit the Namaqua National Park which offers beautiful landscapes and long ocean beaches.

-In Namibia we will explore many fascinating destinations, the Fish River Canyon, the Namib Desert, the infamous Skeleton Coast and we will go on safaris in Etosha National Park.
+Arriving in Namibia we will explore many fascinating destinations.
+Fish River Canyon, the Namib Desert, the infamous Skeleton Coast and we will go on safaris in Etosha National Park.

 In Zambia we will admire one of the greatest natural spectacles in the world, the Victoria Falls.

 The highlights of the journey from Cape Town to Livingstone